dormouse/blog2017/content/pages/about.rst

 Me
 ==

-A AFOL, Pythoner, vimer.
+An AFOL, Pythoner, vimer.

 This site
 =========

-A blog of me.
+My personal blog.